Link 80: Reunion

 Top Row: Aaron Nagel.
 Middle Row: Adam Pereria, Adam Davis, Matt Bettinelli-Olpin, Jason Lechner.
 Bottom Row: Joey Bustos, Ryan Noble, Steve Borth, Barry Krippene.

 After a few partial reunions over the years, the band's first official reunion was for the Asian Man Records 20th Anniversary shows on June 17 and 18, 2016.
 Both shows (at the San Francisco's Bottom of the Hill) were sold out.

 The lineup included singer Ryan Noble, guitarists Matt Bettinelli-Olpin and Adam Davis, drummer Joey Bustos, bassists Adam Pereria and Barry Krippene, and horn players Aaron Nagel, Steve Borth and Jason Lechner.
-Many of the band members brought their kids to the truly epic show.

 Prior to the shows, a video tribute to Nick Traina was shown with Social Distortion's "When the Angels Sing" playing over the video.
 The band released the video online on June 20, 2016.

 On May 21, 2021, a Link 80 cover of Rancid's "Junkie Man" was released from Lavasock Records' upcoming tribute to Rancid's punk rock classic ...And Out Come the Wolves titled ...And Out Come the Lawsuits.
 The newly recorded Link 80 song includes members Adam Davis, Barry Krippene, Joey Bustos, Matt Bettinelli-Olpin, Steve Borth and Ryan Noble.

 On October 17, 2023, Mike Park announced that Asian Man Records would reissue 17 Reasons and The Struggle Continues on vinyl, as well as reprinting the band's first official shirt.